syl20bnr/spacemacs-elpa-mirror/stable-melpa/typed-clojure-mode-readme.txt

-Provides utility functions for Typed Clojure
+Provides helpers for getting things done in Typed Clojure